yesiknowjava/academic-kickstart/content/authors/吳恩達/_index.md

 ---
 # Display name
-title: Theodore L. Caputi
+title: 吳恩達

 # Username (this should match the folder name)
 authors:
-- admin
+- 吳恩達

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Economics & Health Researcher
+role: Professor of Artificial Intelligence

 # Organizations/Affiliations
 organizations: